SulkyWhale/ItemMail/README.md

 ## Issues

-If you encounter any bugs or issues, please open an [issue](https://github.com/SulkyWhale/ItemMail/issues/new).
+If you encounter any bugs or would like a new feature added, please open an [issue](https://github.com/SulkyWhale/ItemMail/issues/new).
 Be sure to check existing issues first to avoid duplicates.

 ## Contributing

 Contributions are welcome.
 If you have any bug fixes, improvements, or new features you would like to add to this project, feel free to open a [pull request](https://github.com/SulkyWhale/ItemMail/pulls).

 ## License